jucasoft/ngrx-entity-crud/projects/ngrx-entity-crud/README.md

 # NgrxEntityCrud
-Provides actions, reducers and selectors for the CRUD management of the entities.
+This library helps to create the CRUD Angular application that makes use of NgRx, provides actions, reducers and selectors for the CRUD management of the entities.

 How did I get to this result?